mpat247/Online-Shopping-System-Web-Application/README.md

 # Online Shopping Store Web Application
- The project was done for the Software Design and Architecture Course with a partner.

  Allows users to create accounts, login, search for products, and check out the products.

  Used Java, Java Servlets, JSPs, HTML, MySQL, Apache Tomcat, Oracle VM VirtualBox, Linux.